-When the Riksbank purchases corporate bonds by auction, information on, for instance, total bid volume, number of bids, allocated volume and price per bond directly after the completed auction.
+When the Riksbank purchased corporate bonds by auction, information on, for instance, total bid volume, number of bids, allocated volume and price per bond was published directly after the completed auction.

-The Riksbank's total holdings of corporate bonds, divided into credit classes 1 and 2, and the allocation of the holdings among sectors and average remaining maturities will be published monthly, starting from the turn of the year 2020/2021.
+The Riksbank's total holdings of corporate bonds and the allocation of the holdings among sectors and average remaining maturities will be published monthly, starting from the turn of the year 2020/2021.